 In the first year of the new funds, the church distributed $11,450.
 The total has grown each year since, as the allocation from the budget has remained steady at $5,000 per annum and the endowment spending portion has grown with a healthy increase in the portfolio.

-“We are thankfully blessed by God and humbled to be able to devote these funds to mission work,” shared Tom Thompson, treasurer.
+“We are thankfully blessed by God and humbled to be able to devote these funds to mission work,” shared Tom Thomson, treasurer.

 With only 14 member families, Scottsville Presbyterian punches well above its weight in its financial contribution to the needy in its community.